Schultz44/Tetris-Library/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+To build the library go into the tetris directory and run command 'ng build --configuration production' cd dist/tetris-lib npm publish // if getting 404 error, try: 'npm login'

 ## Running unit tests